-The Committee retained Pay Governance, an independent compensation consultant, in accordance with the Committee's charter, in April 2020.
-Prior to April 2020, Mercer served as the Committee's independent compensation consultant.
+The Committee retained Pay Governance, an independent compensation consultant, in accordance with the Committee's charter.

 The consultant reports directly to the Committee.
 The Committee retains sole authority to hire or terminate the consultant, approve its compensation, determine the nature and scope of services, and evaluate performance.
 The compensation consultant attends Committee meetings, either in person or by telephone, as requested, and communicates with the Committee Chair between meetings.
 The Committee makes all final decisions.